 - Add 1/4 teaspoon ground cardamom or grated orange zest.

-- Use any nut butter of choice.
+- Use any unsalted nut or seed butter of choice.
 Almond butter tastes lovely.
+If nut or seed butter is salted, omit salt from recipe or add to taste.

 - Adjust level of sweetness by adding an additional tablespoon of maple syrup.